-There are plenty of reasons to visit the Lancaster Canal.
-The canal was only recently connected to the national waterway network via the Ribble Link in 2002.
+The Lancaster Canal was only recently connected to the national waterway network via the Ribble Link in 2002.
 Spending the majority of its life in isolation, it has developed its own unique character.

 Linking Preston to Kendal, the Lancaster Canal is one of the country’s few coastal canals.
 Built along the natural lie of the land it offers 41 miles of lock free cruising - the longest stretch in the country.
 As the canal is naturally level, it also lends itself to gentle walking and cycling as well as canoeing and other outdoor activities.
 And we've loads of trails and routes to help you take advantage of this wellbeing resource on your doorstep.

-Enjoy a family day out with fresh air, wildlife, heritage and boats, all absolutely free.
+Enjoy a family day out with fresh air, wildlife, wonderful walks, heritage and boats, all absolutely free.

 Promoted by wealthy local merchants in the late 18th century, the Lancaster Canal was originally envisaged as a line from the Bridgewater Canal at Worsley through to Kendal.
 The plans were torn up and redrawn several times, and the final incarnation as seen today bears little resemblance to the original proposals.